 Amazing Persuasive Speech Outline

-The post, How to Design a Speech Quickly, we gave a few tips to create a quick presentation outline.
+In the post, How to Design a Speech Quickly, we gave a few tips to create a quick presentation outline.
 In this session, we add a little more detail about how to make your presentation more persuasive.
 First things first, erase what you were taught about persuasive essays and public speaking in high school.
 A great persuasive speech can be broken down into these basic sections.
-This simple, three-step process will help you persuade event the toughest audiences.
+This simple, three-step process will help you persuade even the toughest audiences.

 Sales Presentation Examples Using the Three-Step Persuasive Speech Outline.

-Step 1: Change from Feature/Benefit to Problem Solver.
+Step 1: Change Your Mindset from a Feature/Benefit to a Problem Solver.

-Step one in designing sales presentations is to avoid the old "Feature/Benefit" style of presentation.
+The first step in designing sales presentations is to avoid the old “Feature/Benefit” style of presentation.
 In the old days, salespeople were taught to first identify a feature of the product or idea.
 Then, tell the audience a benefit to them of this feature.
-For instance, let's say that a dentist is trying to persuade her patient to brush longer.
-A Feature/Benefit statement might sound like, "Brush at least two-minutes (feature,) and you will have better checkups (benefit.)”
+For instance, let’s say that a dentist is trying to persuade her patient to brush longer.
+A Feature/Benefit statement might sound like, “Brush at least two minutes (feature,) and you will have better checkups (benefit.)”
 It’s why many advertising campaigns relay that their specific product is recommended by 9 of 10 experts.

-A better way would be to start with the problem statement.
-Something like, "If you want to avoid another root-canal and crown, try brushing two minutes both in the morning and at night.”
+A good way instead would be to start with the problem statement.
+Something like, “If you want to avoid another root canal and crown, try brushing two minutes both in the morning and at night.”
 Even better would be to make the problem statement relevant to your audience on a daily basis.
 Show them how you have a relevant solution to their daily lives.

 If you are selling a product, think about the customer’s problem, not what your product does.
 For instance, a feature of a computer might be the speed of the processor.
 The benefit is a more efficient workday.
 However, what problem will this increased speed solve?
 It gets rid of that spinning wheel of death on your computer screen.
 The point is that when you make the solution personal to the person, you will be more persuasive.